tholonia/iching_cli/book/v2/markdown/hexagram_31.md

 ##### The Weaver's Journey (Man vs. Self)
 ### *In the style of Isabel Allende*

 #### In the heart of a secluded village by the mountains, there lived a weaver named Luna, renowned for her tapestries that seemed to hold whispered secrets of the world.
 Her fingers deftly danced over threads, conjuring images of serene landscapes and cosmic dances.
-Despite the admiration, Luna felt a stirring within—a yearning to weave a masterpiece alive with her soul's silent stories.
+Despite the admiration, Luna felt a stirring within, a yearning to weave a masterpiece alive with her soul's silent stories.

 One twilight, as Luna sat by her loom, the world around her seemed to pause, weaving a silence so profound that the beating of her heart echoed like a distant drum (Emergence).
 With newfound determination, she gathered vibrant threads, feeling their raw energy pulsing through her fingers as she began her work in earnest (Formation).